 Cost of Living

-Russia’s extensive transportation network includes a web of highways, railroads and airlines from the western end of the country to the far east, a system stretching nearly 5,000 miles.
+Russia is the largest country in the world, spanning two continents and stretching nearly 5,000 miles.
+The country’s extensive transportation network includes a web of highways, railroads and airlines from the western end of the country all the way to the Far East.

 This is just a sample of what you'll find in over 100 pages of information in the Russia Guide.